kkdt/txt2img/README.md

 # txt2img

 This is a simple routine for turning an input text into image data, similar to a captcha but not so smart.
-In addition, it captures the routine as a deployable Amazon Web Service Lambda function.
+In addition, it packages the routine as a deployable Amazon Web Service Lambda function.

 ## Quick start